shreddedbacon/twc-controller/README.md

     https://github.com/hypriot/image-builder-rpi/releases/download/v1.12.0/hypriotos-rpi-v1.12.0.img.zip
 ```

-Simply insert the SD card into the RaspberryPi and power it up, if the WiFi is configured correctly in user-data.yml, it should self install the controller after a few minutes.
+Once done, simply insert the SD card into the RaspberryPi and power it up, if the WiFi is configured correctly in `user-data.yml` the installer script will download the required images and start the containers.
+This can take a few minutes to do.

 Once running, visit the IP address of your RaspberryPi in the browser with the configured port (default is 8080), eg: http://192.168.1.25:8080

+### Windows Users

+> Note: if you don't have a powerwall, and want to use the `fake-powerwall` service, this is not currently supported by this method of installation (it is coming)

+There is a blog post here on the Hypriot [https://blog.hypriot.com/getting-started-with-docker-and-windows-on-the-raspberry-pi/](https://blog.hypriot.com/getting-started-with-docker-and-windows-on-the-raspberry-pi/) that explains how to flash the image to your SD card.

+* Download the Hypriot Docker SD card image
+* Flash the downloaded image to your SD card

+Once the image is flashed, load the SD card in your computer and copy the contents of `example-user-data.yml` into the existing `user-data` file in the `HypriotOS` partition.

+Change the following in the `user-data` file:

+* `YOUR_WIFI_SSID` - change this to your WiFi SSID
+* `YOUR_WIFI_PSK_PASSWORD` - change this to your WiFi Password

+Once done, simply insert the SD card into the RaspberryPi and power it up, if the WiFi is configured correctly in `user-data` the installer script will download the required images and start the containers.
+This can take a few minutes to do.

+Once running, visit the IP address of your RaspberryPi in the browser with the configured port (default is 8080), eg: http://192.168.1.25:8080

+### Advanced Users

-### Clone and Config
+#### Clone and Config

 First step is to clone the repository and then edit the initial configuration for your setup.